Would you like to learn how to play piano boogie woogie within just a few minutes?

 You will notice that I have put some of the letter names of the notes in red on the keys, as well as some finger numbers.
 These are the only notes we need to play some awesome piano boogie woogie!

-Now, before we continue you need to be happy that you know which finger numbers are which, and I know this might sound silly but it’s easy to get the left hand numbers wrong if you don’t follow this correctly.
+Now, before we continue you need to be happy that you know which finger numbers are which, and I know this might sound trivial but it’s easy to get the left hand numbers wrong if you don’t follow this correctly.
 The simply rule is that your thumbs are number 1, your forefingers are number 2, your middle finger is number 3, and so on.

 It’s quite easy to forget sometimes and assume that your little finger on your left hand is number 1, but don’t forget that would be your 5th finger.